mumuki/mumukit/README.md

 Also, `mumukit` provides _templates_ that implement some specialized use cases hooks:

+* `Mumukit::Hook`: the base hook.
+It lets to read environment variables and translations
 * `Mumukit::Templates::FileHook`: allows to implement `test_hooks` and `query_hooks` that interact with external command line tools using files and command line arguments
 * `Mumukit::Templates::MulangExpectationsHook`: allows to implement `expectation_hooks` that rely on [mulang](https://github.com/mumuki/mulang) tool